intersystems-community/oex-documentation/docs/portal/setup.md

  - Edit your personal data
  - Submit and manage your application
- - View your apps statistics
+ - View your app's statistics
  - Manage your bookmarks
  - Manage your subscriptions